datacarpentry/R-ecology-lesson/README.md

 ## Organization of the repository

 The lessons are written in Rmarkdown.
-A Makefile generates an html page for each topic using knitr.
-In the process, knitr creates an intermediate markdown file.
+A Makefile generates an html page for each topic using rmarkdown.
+In the process, rmarkdown creates an intermediate markdown file.
 These are removed by the Makefile to avoid clutter.

-The Makefile also generates a "skeleton" file that is intended to be distributed to the participants.
+The Makefile also generates a "code handout" file that is intended to be distributed to the participants.
 This file includes some of the examples used during teaching and the titles of the section.
 It provides a guide that the participants can fill in as the lesson progresses.
 It also avoids typos while typing more complex examples.
-Each topic generates a skeleton file, and the files produced are then concatenated to create a single file and the intermediate files are deleted.
-To be included in the skeleton file, a chunk of code needs to have the arguments `purl=TRUE`.
+Each topic generates a code handout file, and the files produced are then concatenated to create a single file and the intermediate files are deleted.
+To be included in the code handout file, a chunk of code needs to have the arguments `purl=TRUE`.